learning-zone/python-basics/README.md

 ## Q. Use a for loop and illustrate how you would define and print the characters in a string out, one per line.
 ```
-myString = “I Love Python”
+myString = "I Love Python"
 for myChar hi myString:
     print(myChar)
 ```
-## Q. Given the string “I LoveQPython” use afor loop and illustrate printing each character tip to, but not including the Q.
+## Q. Given the string "I LoveQPython" use afor loop and illustrate printing each character tip to, but not including the Q.
 ```
 inyString = "I Love Pijtlzon"
 for myCizar in myString:
-    fmyC’har ==
+    fmyC'har ==
     break
 print(myChar)
 ```
-## Q. Given the string “I Love Python” print out each character except for the spaces, using a for loop.
+## Q. Given the string "I Love Python" print out each character except for the spaces, using a for loop.

-inyString = I Love Python”
+inyString = I Love Python"
 for myCizar in myString:
-fmyChar == ‘’ ‘’:
+fmyChar == '' '':
 continue
 print myChar